Preparing for the Unexpected: What Happens to Your Kids if Something Happens to You?

-“Nobody plans for addiction, but nobody plans to get a car accident or fall off a wall while rock climbing or have a stroke,” said Chad Spencer, an attorney and counselor at law with the Hammond Law Group, which practices only in estate planning and elder law.
+“Nobody plans for addiction, but nobody plans to get a car accident or fall off a wall while rock climbing or have a stroke,” says an attorney and counselor at law with the Hammond Law Group, which practices only in estate planning and elder law.

 “These are sad stories, and, unfortunately, it seems they are becoming more normal.
 It’s really not the grandparents who can prepare, it’s the parents of the children who should have documents in place to indicate who they want to have custody of their children, or take temporary guardianship or permanent guardianship, and authorizing health care for their kids.”

 Nobody likes to think about their mortality or the fact that life can take a turn and leave them incapacitated, whether through our own mistakes or a random accident.
 However, once kids enter the picture it becomes increasingly important to have a plan in place, so they are sure to be cared for.